Triple-Tech/interview/support_bot/README.md

 That is the whole brief.
 Everything the employee left behind is in `kettle-bot`, including his README and the logs from the weeks it has been running.

 Do what you would do if this landed on your desk.
-Four hours is the budget, and we do not expect everything to be finished.
 Use whatever tools you normally use, AI ones included.

-The API key in the repo no longer works.
-Use your own OpenAI or Anthropic key.
-If you don't have one, tell us and we will send you one.

 ## Submitting